jakewdr/.obsidian/README.md

 # How do I use it

-Due to the nature of obsidian vaults I don't beleive this is fully plug and play so it would be probably better to use it for inspiration
+Due to the nature of obsidian vaults I don't believe this is fully plug and play so it would be probably better to use it for inspiration